The Melanoma Patient Network Europe (MPNE) is a network of predominantly European Melanoma patients, carers and patient advocates.

 - If you don’t do it – no one will.

-We in MPNE believe that education is protection for Melanoma patients.
+We in MPNE believe that education is protection for patients.
 For this reason, any health-related information on our forums, in our publications and at our meetings needs to be referenced.
-We provide continuous education in how to recognise reliable sources of medical information, the importance of evidence-based medicine and guidelines, as well as quality criteria for Melanoma care.
+We provide continuous education in how to recognise reliable sources of medical information, the importance of evidence-based medicine and guidelines, as well as quality criteria for melanoma care.

 We in MPNE encourage patients to educate themselves.
 We offer training opportunities in how to access and read scientific literature, workshops in statistics and trial design, and facilitate common conference visits with introductory Quickstart programmes to ensure advocates and patients benefit optimally from their attendance.